August 6, 2019

 The app only uses your data when you arrive at your destination, recommending the parameters with which the trip should be saved and automatically creates the driven distance and route after the trip ended.
 No real-time GPS tracking needed.
 With this solution, we’ve created the possibility of making a retrospective mileage log too: meaning that all the fuss with real-time logging, using up all your data for the month in the process, and killing your phone’s battery, disappears.

 With the AdWise feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.
-In addition, a Built-In IRS Auditor, analyzing 70 possible logical conflicts, enables our web dashboard and app to prepare a flawless mileage log.
+In addition, a Built-In IRS Auditor, analyzing and correcting 70 possible logical conflicts, enables our web dashboard and app to prepare a flawless mileage log.

 So you don’t need to fix your log for hours.